Switcher05/kubernetes-service-discovery/supporting_scripts/README.md

 # How to apply patches (for kubernetes configs)
 - A script has been provided in docker folder called apply-all-yamls-with-patches.sh
-- The script will look in your working directly for all the .yaml files and will apply them to current cluster.
+- The script will look in your working directory for all the .yaml files and will apply them to current cluster.
 See the usage for the required parameters.
-- You can add it to your path for eas if necessary.
+- You can add it to your path for ease if necessary.

 #Telepresence
 - We are able to dev on 1 or more microservices locally by using telepresence